-1.1 Principles and standards:
+1.1 Principles and standards

-We will reinvent retail for a better future for people and planet.
+We are a family of three businesses working to reinvent retail for a better future for people and planet.
+The Selfridges Group is comprised of the luxury retail brands - Brown Thomas Arnotts in Ireland, Selfridges in the UK and de Bijenkorf in the Netherlands.
 Our sustainability commitments underpin our ambitions to change the way we shop for the future and to change the way we do business.
-By placing our customer at the heart of our business and through the driving forces of our destination, products, people and experiences, and with our community of team members, brand partners and customers, together we can imagine and create a sustainable future for retail alongside profitable business that respects people and planet.
+By placing our customer at the heart of our business and working closely with our community of team members, suppliers and brand partners, together we can imagine and create a sustainable, thriving future for retail.

-Our Ethical Trade Requirements set out the core principles that all suppliers working in partnership with Selfridges must comply with; they are a compulsory part of the terms and conditions of trading with Selfridges.
-We want to ensure that products and services used or sold by Selfridges are sourced in an ethical manner, under humane working conditions, with respect for workers and their human rights, that animals are treated and transported humanely and that suppliers minimise their impact on environment.
-They align with the standards set out in our Code of Ethics, which help bring our values to life.
+Our Ethical Trade Requirements set out the core principles that all suppliers1 which work in partnership with Selfridges Group must comply with; they are a compulsory part of the terms and conditions of trading with Brown Thomas Arnotts, Selfridges and de Bijenkorf.
+We want to ensure that products and services used or sold by our businesses are sourced in an ethical manner, under humane working conditions, with respect for workers and their human rights, that animals are treated and transported humanely and that suppliers minimise their impact on the environment.
+They align with the standards set out in our Code of Ethics.